cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/manage-how-you-sign-in.md

 1. After {% link links.howtosignin 'signing into your GC Sign in account' %}, {% link links.accessyoursettings 'access your GC Sign in settings' %}.
 2. Select "Security settings".
 3. Navigate to the "2-step verification" section on the page.
-Select the "manage" link.
+Select the "Manage" link.
 4. Navigate to the number you want to delete and select "Delete".

    <gcds-notice type="info" notice-title-tag="h2" notice-title="If the &quot;delete&quot; link doesn&apos;t appear, it&apos;s because you need to add another 2-step verification phone number to your account">
      <gcds-text>All GC Sign in accounts require 2-step verification, so you cannot delete your only 2-step verification phone number.
-For this reason, the "delete" link <strong>will only appear if you have more than one number registered</strong>.
+For this reason, the "Delete" link <strong>will only appear if you have more than one number registered</strong>.
 To delete your current number, <a href="#add-a-2step-verification-phone-number">add a 2-step verification phone number first</a>.</gcds-text>
    </gcds-notice>

 5. You may be prompted to verify yourself again by typing in your current password and completing 2-step verification.